harryx12/DATA603-Big-Data-Project/README.md

-# Twitter Sentiment Analysis with PySpark & Deep Learning
+# Sentiment Analysis of Tweets using Big Data Platforms

 A big data NLP pipeline that classifies tweet sentiment using the **Sentiment140** dataset (1.6M tweets).
 The project trains and compares five models — three Spark ML classifiers and two deep learning architectures — then deploys the best performer via an interactive Gradio web app.